Files

 Introduction

-Geodatabase attachments are a way to connect additional information to features in the form of a specific file (i.e. an image, a PDF, or a text document).
+Geodatabase attachments are a way to associate additional information with features as a specific file (e.g., an image, a PDF, or a text document).
 As the ArcGIS documentation mentions:

 “For example, if you have a feature representing a building, you could use attachments to add multiple photographs of the building taken from several angles, along with PDF files containing the building's deed and tax information.”